5 Most Absurd Foreclosure Stories

 Find out about the 5 most absurd foreclosure stories, including one where someone owed nothing.

 Absurd Foreclosure Stories

 Foreclosure is typically the result of homeowners unable to pay their mortgages due to financial problems.
 But, in these five cases, homeowners are faced with foreclosure for bizarre and unjust reasons.
-Plus, learn if it’s cheaper to rent or cheaper to buy in your state.

 No. 1: An Unpainted Mailbox